ExcellentWish/fur-pet-store/README.md

 ![](assets/images/amIresponsive.jpg)

 This is a full-stack frameworks project built using Django, Python, HTML, CSS, and JavaScript.
-This is a website designed for cat and god owners.
+This is a website designed for cat and dog owners.
 This project has been built for educational purposes.

 [Live application can be found here](https://fur-pets-store.herokuapp.com/)